When should you buy gold?

 Gold’s got a solid reputation for being a safe bet over the long haul, especially if you’re looking to protect your wealth from things like inflation.
 So yeah, it could very well be a smart move in 2023.
 Just make sure it fits with your overall financial game plan.

-There’s no one-size-fits-all answer here, but some folks suggest steering clear of buying right before the LBMA sets its daily gold price at 10:30 am and 3 pm.
-Prices can get a bit jumpy then.
+While there’s no hard and fast rule, some traders suggest avoiding buying right before the LBMA sets its daily gold price at 10:30 am and 3 pm.
+Prices can get a bit jumpy before the fix and settle down afterwards.

 Live Gold Spot Price in Sterling.
 Gold is one of the densest of all metals.
 It is a good conductor of heat and electricity.
 It is also soft and the most malleable and ductile of the elements; an ounce (31.1 grams; gold is weighed in troy ounces) can be beaten out to 187 square feet (about 17 square metres) in extremely thin sheets called gold leaf.